-- 3.1 Option 1: That this Policy Advisory Committee recommends the draft response (at Appendix 1 of this report) be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 12th April 2024 consultation deadline. - 3.2 This option ensures that Maidstone Borough Council have taken the opportunity to raise concerns relating to the plan's soundness based on the proposed changes to the TWBC local plan; and that these concerns are duly considered by the Inspector when examining the plan and drafting his final report.
+- 3.1 Option 1: That the draft response (at Appendix 1 of the report) be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 12th April 2024 consultation deadline. - 3.2 This option ensures that Maidstone Borough Council have taken the opportunity to raise concerns relating to the plan's soundness based on the proposed changes to the TWBC local plan; and that these concerns are duly considered by the Inspector when examining the plan and drafting his final report.
 It also set out that Maidstone borough is not currently in a position to accommodate any unmet development needs from Tunbridge Wells due to the stage of plan-making we have reached.
-This option is recommended. - 3.3 Option 2: That this Policy Advisory Committee recommends amendments to the draft response (at Appendix 1 of this report) to be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 12th April 2024 consultation deadline. - 3.4 If Members are minded to make amendments to the proposed response at Appendix 1 relating to matters of soundness and/or legal compliance only then this option would be suitable, as per recommended option 1. - 3.5 Option 3: That this Policy Advisory Committee recommends not submitting a response to the Tunbridge Wells Borough Council current public consultation on proposed amendment to their draft local plan. - 3.6 This option could be viewed by TWBC and the Inspector that the proposal to meet development needs only over the first ten years of the plan period is fundamentally acceptable to MBC.
-As explained in this report, this has potential implications for Maidstone borough should TWBC formally request help from neighbouring authorities to accommodate some or all of the identified unmet needs in the future.
+This option is recommended. - 3.3 Option 2: That amendments to the draft response (at Appendix 1 of the report) to be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 12th April 2024 consultation deadline. - 3.4 If amendments were made to the proposed response at Appendix 1 to the report relating to matters of soundness and/or legal compliance only then this option would be suitable, as per recommended option 1. - 3.5 Option 3: That a response to the Tunbridge Wells Borough Council current public consultation on proposed amendment to their draft local plan not be submitted. - 3.6 This option could be viewed by TWBC and the Inspector that the proposal to meet development needs only over the first ten years of the plan period is fundamentally acceptable to MBC.
+As explained in the report, this has potential implications for Maidstone borough should TWBC formally request help from neighbouring authorities to accommodate some or all of the identified unmet needs in the future.
 This would also run countenance to the spirit of the duty to co-operate.
 This option is not recommended.